Last Updated: October 5, 2024

 Painting

-Bennett is also a recognized painter and has works featured in numerous galleries worldwide.
+Bennett is also a recognized painter whose works have been featured in numerous galleries worldwide.
 Some of his pieces have sold for as much as $80,000.
-Tony now spends his days walking through Manhattan, painting what he sees.

 Relationships

 In 1952, Bennett married Patricia Beech, whom he met at a nightclub performance in Cleveland.
-They had two sons together, Danny and Dae.
-The marriage lasted until 1965.
+They had two sons together, Danny and Dae, and their marriage lasted until 1965.

 Tony then married actress Sandra Grant in 1971, and they had two daughters together, Joanna and Antonia.
 The marriage fell apart during Bennett's drug addiction, and the couple separated in 1979.